saulpw/visidata/docs/move.md

+---
-# How can I move around and search?
+title: How can I move around and search?
+---

 - basic movement just like vim
   - 'G' 'gg' '^G' work as in vim, as do some of the 'z' scroll commands